Joe Show

-Joe Show (previously JoeTube) is an Arabic talk show and political satire television program hosted by Egyptian comedian Youssef Hussein and it airs each Thursday.
+Joe Show (Arabic: جو شو, previously JoeTube) is an Arabic YouTube talk show and political satire program hosted by Egyptian comedian Youssef Hussein.

+Description

+It airs each Thursday.
 The show deals mainly with the events in the Arab world in a comic and cynical manner.
-The 53-minute television program exploits the media lapses, media biases, and striking paradoxes in the rhetoric of political and conflicting positions; It is reintroduced comically.
+The 53-minute program exploits the media lapses, media biases, and striking paradoxes in the rhetoric of political and conflicting positions; It is reintroduced comically.
 The show consists of 4 segments; the first three cover current events in Egypt, the fourth looks at the rest of the Arab world.

+The show is produced by the Qatar-based studio Metafora Productions.